The-cheeseDOS-Project/cheeseDOS/CONTRIBUTING.md

 If you find bugs or have feature requests, please submit them in the GitHub Issues section.
 Include detailed descriptions and steps to reproduce the issue.

 ## Communication
-For questions or discussions, you can open an issue or contact the maintainers via email at blumatrikz@gmail.com.
+For questions or discussions, you can open an issue.

-Thank you for building cheeseDOS!